0x70b1a5/lugso/010_phonology.md

 Duplicated phonemes (e.g. the second "b" in pobb /ɸʌββ/ "mortal") are stressed, for comprehension. /'ɸʌβ'β/

+Brief pauses between words are encouraged.

 ## Morphology

 `(c)(c)v(c)(c)`: Each syllable has a vowel, up to 2 onset consonants, and up to 2 coda consonants.
 Words will occasionally possess strings of 4 consonants, and may possess any number of syllables.
 Good luck!

+Fortunately, most words are only one or two syllables.

 Duplicate consonants are stressed as semi-syllables.